supabase/supautils/README.md

 ## Supautils

-This extension prevents modifying a set of roles by non-superusers.
+This extension prevents non-superusers from modifying/granting a set of roles.

-Say your backend service depends on a `connector` role(not a SUPERUSER) for connecting to the database.
+Say your backend service depends on a `connector` role for connecting to the database.
 Also, you need to give database users the ability to create their own roles, i.e. they need the CREATEROLE privilege.

 A problem arises here, because any database user with CREATEROLE can DROP or ALTER the `connector` role, making your backend service fail.
 From [role attributes docs](https://www.postgresql.org/docs/current/role-attributes.html):

-> A role with CREATEROLE privilege can alter and drop other roles, too, as well as grant or revoke membership in them.
+> A role with CREATEROLE privilege can **alter and drop other roles, too, as well as grant or revoke membership in them**.
 > However, to create, alter, drop, or change membership of a superuser role, superuser status is required;
 > CREATEROLE is insufficient for that.

-The above problem can be solved by configuring this extension to protect the `connector`role from non-superusers:
+The above problem can be solved by configuring this extension to protect the `connector` role:

 ```
 supautils.reserved_roles = "connector"